 - incorporating writing voice into academic writing

 Brave Writer specializes in helping students to make the transition from creative, personal experience writing to the academic formats.
 Students should already be competent writers.
-Kidswrite Intermediate is a recommended preparatory course, though not required.
+Essay Prep: Dynamic Thinking, Essay Prep: Reading the Essay, and Essay Prep: Research and Citation are recommended preparatory courses, though not required.
 If you have any questions about your student's eligibility for this class, don't hesitate to contact us with a writing sample and we'll send you in the right direction.

 This class always fills quickly so be sure to sign up early.

 For more information about how the classes are run, please read about online classes.

 Brave Writer online classes are specially designed with the busy homeschooling parent in mind.
 Classes last anywhere from four to six weeks.
 We offer courses that address a specific writing need so that you can take the ones that suit your family throughout the school year.
 Short class sessions enable you to work around family vacations, out-of-town swim meets, recovering from wisdom teeth removal, and visits from grandparents.
 We operate on the quarter system, including a summer session.
 Our most popular classes repeat each quarter, while others are seasonal.